strongminds1143/PowerShell-Secret-Keeper/README.md

 ## Common Troubleshooting

 - Make sure the downloaded `.zip` files aren't blocked by Windows.
-- If UI appears distorted, adjust the scaling values from PSD1 config file.
+Unblock it from properties.

 ---

 ## Reset the Application